 But investments in modes of transportation that are half good should never be allowed to be made by making it more difficult for the most sustainable – walking and cycling.
 Do not push them away in detours, do not squeeze them in too narrow passages, do not make their paths crooked and less attractive.
 The more obstacles and detours they get, and the longer everyday distance society expects us to travel, the more people will of course choose other and less sustainable modes of transportation.
 Although not everyone can ride a bike, we really need making it easier for all of us who can.

 In order to achieve sustainable traffic, we must have good knowledge of the climate performance of all different modes of transportation and use that knowledge in all our decisions.
-While using our silver tape we also have to plan for our measures beyond that.
+While using our duct tape we also have to plan for our measures beyond that.
 The most important thing is to persistently steer the development of our communities so that they can offer short everyday distances.
 Then the most sustainable traffic becomes the alternative you are tempted to choose in the first place.
 Nature has an uncompromising life cycle perspective.
 That is why our decision-makers must have it too.
 Make sure that the necessary knowledge is produced so that the goals are possible to achieve!

 Addition 2021-04-01: Oxford professor gives a similar picture!